cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 56. Underlying risk: isDepositToken can be set to false

 Acknowledged.
-The protocol confirms the need to monitor the integrated protocols for any issue on this front.
+The protocol confirms the need to monitor the integrated GMX contracts for any issue on this front.

 57. Unnecessary `inputGuards`

-TODO: Review code praxis about keeping empty guards
+No change made.
+Leaving these unused is per the codebase style convention which mandates `Base`-type contracts always declare an empty input guard, wherever inputs are present, and `Module`-type contracts may choose to override the input guard, or not.

 ## GMX_OrderBook_Module